Policies and Procedures

 Students are strongly encouraged to seek counseling from the Division Director, course director, or faculty on any problem that might interfere with or interrupt acceptable academic and clinical progress.
 All students may also take advantage of the academic counseling services offered through the University and the School of Medicine.

-To be eligible for the Certificate in Radiography in Radiologic Science, students must satisfactorily pass all courses in the Radiologic Science curriculum with a minimum overall grade point average of 2.0.
+To be eligible for the Certificate in Radiography in the Division of Radiologic Science, students must satisfactorily pass all courses in the curriculum with a minimum overall grade point average of 2.0.
+Students must also comply with the University’s Academic Eligibility Policy.

 Students must receive a grade of “C-” or higher in all professional program courses.
-Professional courses within the Radiologic Science curriculum may not be taken on a “Pass-Fail” basis.
+Professional courses within the curriculum may not be taken on a “Pass-Fail” basis.

 If a student earns a grade below “C-” in a professional course, he or she is on academic probation and must retake the course.
 In most situations, the student will need to withdraw from the program and return the next year to retake the course.
 To remove the academic probation status, the student must achieve a minimum of “C-” grade in each professional course taken during the subsequent academic semester.
 Failure to accomplish a “C-” grade in each course during the subsequent semester will result in dismissal from the program.
 A grade of “F” in a professional course will result in dismissal from the program.
 Any student who earns two “D” grades in one semester or summer session will be dismissed from the program.